What we know about the shooting in El Paso, Texas

 Where the investigation stands

-Authorities do not believe there is an ongoing threat, El Paso Police Sgt.
-Enrique Carrillo told reporters.
+The FBI has opened a domestic terrorism investigation into the shooting, a source familiar with the investigative process told CNN.

-Multiple stores and restaurants in the area of the mall were put on lockdown.
+Initial reports were that the weapon used in the shooting was a rifle, El Paso Police Sgt.
+Enrique Carillo told reporters during an earlier news briefing.

-Carrillo said initial reports were that the weapon used in the shooting was a rifle.
+The FBI in El Paso took to Twittier to ask anyone who took video or pictures during and after the shooting to submit them to investigators.

 The crime scene will "be in play for a long period," Allen said.
 "Unfortunately, the deceased will remain at the scene until the scene is processed properly for evidentiary purposes to be gathered for later prosecution."